 Here’s how it works.

-If you want to make money with an email list, you should already email them regularly.
-Additionally, you should have a go-to format that you use.
+If you want to make money with an email list, you need to be in contact with your subscribers regularly.
+Additionally, you should have a go-to format that you use to do this.
 I enjoy an excellent newsletter format.

 And if you are doing the newsletter format, you can charge brands to be in your newsletter that week.
 It can be a banner ad, a link to their blog post, whatever.

 You can charge a flat fee for mentioning them as long as you disclose that they are paying you to mention them in the email.

 I do this in my weekly newsletter to my list.
 It’s the last section of every weekly email.
 When I don’t have ads from companies, I just add affiliate links instead.

 An easy way to get advertisers to pay you for this is by including newsletter mentions in your media kit.
 Include how much the ad will cost them and stats on your list that will reel them in.

 This one is similar to writing a sponsored blog post.

 Instead of creating a piece of content for your blog, you create content for your email list.
 For example, think of it as a long email that talks about a product you enjoy.
 Specifically, I have found that many bloggers use this form of email for affiliate products, and it works out well for them.